dmbarbour/awelon/AboutABC.md

 * suggest sequencing of potentially lazy value
 * suggest use of memoization or caching
 * suggest specialization or JIT at points in code
-* provide hints for proving termination
+* provide hints for proving safety or termination
 * improve blame, error, warning messages
 * tracing annotations, track to original code
 * compile-time traces, run-time debug logs